-'''

-GC_ERROR GCWritePortStacked ( PORT_HANDLE hPort,
+GC ERROR GCWritePortStacked (PORT_HANDLE hPort,

 PORT_REGISTER_STACK_ENTRY

 pEntries,

-size_t piNumEntries )
+size_t piNumEntries)

-'''

 Writes a number of bytes to the given address on the specified hPort for every element in the pEntries array.
-The endianness of the data content is specified by the GCGetPortInfo function.
+The endianness of the data content is specified by the $\underline{\texttt{GCGetPortInfo}}$ function.

 If the underlying technology has alignment restrictions on the port write the GenTL Provider implementation has to handle this internally.
-So for example if the underlying technology only allows a uint32_t aligned access and the calling GenTL Consumer wants to write 5 bytes starting at address 2.
-The implementation has to read 8 bytes starting at address 0, replace the 5 bytes provided and then write the 8 bytes back (read/modify/write).
+For example if the underlying technology only allows a uint32_t aligned access and the calling GenTL Consumer wants to write 5 bytes starting at address 2.
+The implementation has to read 8 bytes starting at address 0, replace the 5 bytes provided and then write the 8 bytes back (read modify write).

 In case of an error the function returns the number of successful writes in piNumEntries even though it returns an error code as return value.
-This is an exception to the statement in the section Error Handling.
+This is an exception to the statement in the section Error Handling (see chapter 6.1.5).

-[in]hPort[in]pEntries[in,out]piNumEntries Array In: Nu the or remote device port handle to access the Port from.
-To of structures containing write address and data to write.
-The umber of entries in the array, Out: Number of successful ated writes according to the entries in the pEntries array.
-Returns GC_ERR_SUCCESS Operation was successful; no error occurred.
-GC_ERR_NOT_INITIALIZE ED No preceding call to GCInitLib GC_ERR_INVALID_HANDLE The handle hPort is invalid (NULL) or does not reference an open module.
-GC_ERR_INVALID_PARAME Parameters pEntries and/or piNumEntries are invalid pointers (NULL or $\sim 0x0$).
+[in] $hPort$ Module or remote device port handle to access the Port from. [in] pEntries Array of structures containing write address and data to write. [in,out] piNumEntri es In: Number of entries in the array, Out: Number of successful executed writes according to the entries in the pEntries array.

+GC_ERR_SUCCESS Operation was successful; no error occurred.
+GC_ERR_NOT_INITIALIZED No preceding call to GCInitLib.
+GC_ERR_INVALID_HANDLE The handle $hPort$ is invalid (NULL) or does not reference an open module.
+GC_ERR_INVALID_PARAMETER Parameters pEntries and/or piNumEntries are invalid pointers (NULL or ~ 0 x0).
 GC_ERR_ACCESS_DENIED The access to at least one of the requested registers is denied because the register is not writable or because the Port module is opened in a way that it does not allow write access.
-GC_ERR_NOT_IMPLEMENTE The provided module handle does not have a Port module implemented.
-GC_ERR_INVALID_ADDRES One or more entries in pEntries has an invalid address for example because the port's register space is only 32Bit wide and iAddress is in the 64Bit register space or because there is no register with the specified address.
+GC_ERR_NOT_IMPLEMENTED The provided module handle does not have a Port module implemented.
+GC_ERR_INVALID_ADDRESS One or more entries in pEntries has an invalid address for example because the port's register space is only 32Bit wide and Address is in the 64Bit register space or because there is no register with the specified address.
+GC_ERR_INVALID_VALUE An invalid value has been written.
+This error code is to be returned if the underlying registermap provides that information.
+In case the underlying technology/registermap does not provide that level of information a GC_ERR_ACCESS_DENIED is to be returned.